 A target heart rate calculator provides you with a range of numbers that indicates how fast your heart should be beating during exercise.
 This calculation can be determined by comparing your age and level of activity using our easy-to-use target heart rate calculator.
 It also enables you to track your heart rate during future workouts in order to reach a personal fitness goal.

-Before you learn how to calculate and monitor your target training heart rate, you have to know your resting heart rate.
-Your resting heart rate is the number of times your heart beats per minute while it’s at rest.
-You can check it in the morning after you’ve had a good night’s sleep and before you get out of bed.
+Before calculating your target heart rate, you will need to identify your resting heart rate.
+Your resting heart rate refers to the number of times your heart beats per minute while it’s in a resting position.
+This test should be done first thing in the morning when you wake up using your fingers and a stopwatch.

-Target heart rates are used as a tool to measure exercise intensity.
-Research has shown that if you exercise while keeping your heart rate (measured by your pulse) in your target range, you will be more effective at improving aerobic fitness.
-People who do little or no exercise and who are just getting started should initially aim to exercise at the lower end of the range – about 60 per cent of their maximum heart rate – until they get conditioned.
-As a general rule, the intensity of the exercise you are doing should not prevent you from talking, but should prevent you from singing.
+A target heart rate is used to measure the intensity of a workout and how it impacts your heart’s beating per minute.
+Exercising while keeping your heart rate within the target range has been shown to be more effective in improving one’s aerobic fitness.
+An individual who has done little or no exercise previously should aim to exercise at the lower end of the range – roughly 60 percent of their maximum heart rate.
+As a general rule, the intensity of a workout should not prevent you from talking, but should prevent you from singing.